-Submitting a manuscript to Greener Journals means that the authors have properly read the policies and agreed that the manuscript meets the requirements of these policies.
+Submitting a manuscript to our editorial office means that the authors have properly read the policies and agreed that the manuscript meets the requirements of these policies.

 According to the Office of Research Integrity, a person claiming authorship of a scholarly publication must have met the following criteria: